Winter Workouts: Get Out There!

 skiing, snow shoeing or simply walking briskly in the cold, crisp air, are fairly

-chemical) levels to help keep us peppy and free of the winter blues.
-(Although
+keep brain endorphin levels up, which help keep us peppy and free of the

-my favorite reason for outdoor winter exercise is the smug feeling of earning
+(Although my favorite reason for outdoor winter exercise is the smug feeling of

-that post work-out lounge around the wood stove with a cup of hot chai tea!)
+earning that post work-out lounge around the wood stove with a cup of hot chai

 So where to go and what to do?